redhat-developer/vscode-extension-tester/docs/DefaultTreeSection.md

 ![section](https://user-images.githubusercontent.com/4181232/56656305-76c08700-6695-11e9-8630-e878ff478201.png)

 The 'default' tree section, as used in the explorer view.
-All The behaviour is defined by the general [[ViewSection]] class.
+All The behavior is defined by the general [[ViewSection]] class.

 #### Lookup

 ```typescript
 import { SideBarView, DefaultTreeSection } from 'vscode-extension-tester';
 ...